graphieros/grid-plan/README.md

 ## CSS classes

 Grid Plan does not ship css.
-To customize the styling of the menu, target the following css classes:
+To customize the styling of the menu and inventory, target the following css classes:

 ```css
 .grid-plan-menu {